scouts-sih/garbage-Management/README.md

 ├── ...                  # Other project files (UI components, backend logic, etc.)
 ```

-📸 **Screenshots**

-(Screenshots of the application in action would be placed here.)

-🤝 **Contributing**

-We welcome contributions to this project!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear, concise messages.
-4. Submit a pull request.

 📝 **License**

 This project is licensed under the [MIT License](LICENSE) - see the `LICENSE` file for details.

-📬 **Contact**

-If you have any questions or suggestions, please feel free to contact us at [your_email@example.com](mailto:your_email@example.com).

 💖 **Thanks**

 Thank you for your interest in this project!
 We hope it helps promote responsible waste management and makes a positive impact on the environment.

-This is written by [readme.ai](https://readme-generator-phi.vercel.app/).